danrspencer/phpunit-expect-syntax/README.md

 ### Step 2.
 Include the expect-syntax.php file

-To begin using the syntax you'll need to load in the expect-syntax.php file.
+To begin using the syntax you'll need to include the expect-syntax.php file.
 This can be done in your PHPUnit bootstrap (recommended) or in invididual tests.

 e.g.